Posts

 Image

-Updated 29th Nov 2012 There are many insights - in relation to macro/micro - that can be taken from the fractal .
+Updated 29th Nov 2012 There are many insights - in relation to macro/micro - that can be taken from the fractal.
 Firstly, and importantly, when viewing a fractal (in isolation) scale cannot be discerned, the object maybe any size at all, from infinity small to infinitly large; the object shares the fractal charactoristic of being 'same' but 'different' at every scale.
-What can be discerned is the shape of the object, and from this an attempt can be made to deduce an understanding of the process to produce it.
-The object is the 'same', the examples infinitly 'different'.
+The object's shape can be discerned, and from this, an attempt can be made to deduce an understanding of the process to produce it.
+The object is the 'same'; the examples are infinitely 'different'.
 Examples: income, wealth, trade, selection, reproduction, specialisation and so on.
 We see the same but different - at all scales.
-These principles repeat throughout the universe and are central too to biology, and maybe even chemistry and physics also.
-This observation sheds light on whether there is a distinction between micro and macro : the fractal shows us that there maybe n
+These principles repeat throughout the universe and are central to biology, chemistry, and physics.
+This observation sheds light on whether there is a distinction between micro and macro: the fractal shows us that there may be no real separation between th

 Fractal Long Run Short Run